robocomp/dsr-graph/README.md

 # dsr-graph

-Development of new DSR shared graph
+Development of a new CRDT-based shared graph to be used as a highly efficient working memory

-To install this component,

-- Dowload and install DataStorm from https://zeroc.com/downloads/datastorm
-- Replace /usr/include/DataStorm/DataStorm.h ~/robocomp/components/dsr-graph/components/crdt_comp/DataStorm_libraries/DataStorm.h